Pharmaceutical Sciences and Health Outcomes

 - BPharm (with honors), 2002 School of Pharmacy, Cairo University, Egypt

 - Postdoctoral Fellow, 2013-2014, Pharmacology Department, University of Utah, Salt Lake City, UT

 - Postdoctoral Fellow, 2015-2017, Pharmaceutical Sciences Department and the Small Molecule Discovery Center, University of California, San Francisco, CA

 Dr. May Abdelaziz is an assistant professor at the Ben and Maytee Fisch College of Pharmacy at The University of Texas at Tyler.
-She received a Bachelor of Pharmacy and Masters in Pharmaceutical chemistry from Cairo University in Cairo, Egypt, and Doctor of Philosophy in Pharmaceutical Sciences from Virginia Commonwealth University (VCU) in Richmond, Virginia.
+She received a Bachelor of Pharmacy and Master in Pharmaceutical chemistry from Cairo University in Cairo, Egypt, and a Doctor of Philosophy in Pharmaceutical Sciences from Virginia Commonwealth University (VCU) in Richmond, Virginia.
 Dr. Abdelaziz has completed two postdoctoral research fellowships in drug discovery of neurologic agents at the University of Utah (U of U) and in cancer research at the University of California, San Francisco (UCSF).

 She teaches the medicinal chemistry content of the PharmD curriculum at UT Tyler, including an introductory course on the Principles of Medicinal Chemistry as well as the medicinal chemistry of drug classes as part of the integrated pharmacotherapy courses.
 Her teaching experience also includes mentoring undergraduates, graduate, and professional students (pharmacy and nurse anesthesia) in several classes, laboratory, and research settings.
 Dr. Abdelaziz is an active member of several professional associations, including the American Chemical Society, the American Association of Colleges of Pharmacy, the American Association for Cancer Research, and the National Center for Faculty Development and Diversity.